 The core of the process involves the formulation of a proposed plan for a local economic development program.
 The program forms the foundation for the expenditure of local tax revenues for economic development.
-Because the development and utilization of an economic development program is truly a plan for the community, the Economic Development Fund will be administered by a Citizens' Review Committee appointed by the Mayor and approved by the City Council.
-The Committee would be comprised of seven members from the community.
+As outlined in the legislation a Because the development and utilization of an economic development program is truly a plan for the community, the Economic Development Fund will be administered by a Citizen Advisorys' Review Committee appointed by the Mayor and approved by the City Council was created to advise, review and recommend proposals.
+This committee would continue in place with the new plan. will have oversight authority of the plan.
+The Committee willwould be comprised of seven members. from the community.
 Three at large members would be recommended for appointment by the Grand Island Area Economic Development Corporation.
 All members must be registered voters in the city of Grand Island.
-It is recommended that professionals in the fields of accounting and banking and finance, small business owners, and business professionals be included on the Citizens' Review Committee.
+It is recommended that professionals in the fields of accounting, and banking and finance, small business owners, and business professionals be included on the Citizens' Advisory Review Committee.
 At least one member of the Committee shall have expertise or experience in business finance and accounting as a banker or accountant, at least one member of the Committee shall be a business owner.
-No member shall be an elected or appointed City Official, an employee of the City, an official or employee of any qualifying business receiving financial assistance under the Program or an official or employee of any financial institution participating directly in the Program.
-The City Administrator or designee will serve as Liaison to the Economic Development Corporation.
+Members may be removed in the same manner as appointed, subject to City Council approval.
+The term of four members will end in even numbered years and the term of the remaining three members will end in odd numbered years.
+Eliqibility to continue service beyond the initial term is based on City Council approval.
+No member shall be an elected or appointed City Official, an employee of the City, a participant in a decision making position regarding expenditures of program funds, an official or employee of any qualifying business receiving financial assistance under the Program or an official or employee of any financial institution participating directly in the Program.
+The City Administrator or designee will serve as Liaison to the Citizens Advisory Review Committee.
+Economic Development Corporation All Citizen Advisory Review Committee meetings are subject to open meeting laws.
+A quorum of four members is needed to officically hold a meeting.